Targeting specific users with web push notifications

 You can update the user ID (uid) associated to a subscription at any time:

 // call this method when the user is logged in on your website, in order to keep track of the user ID pushpad('uid', 'myUser123', 'mySignature');

-uid_signature is the HMAC-SHA1 signature of the user id.
-The string is hex-encoded.
-The key is the user token that can be found in account settings.
+mySignature is the HMAC-SHA1 signature of the user ID.
+The signature is hex-encoded.
+The key used to generate the signature is an access token.